acl-org/aclrollingreview/reviewerguidelines.md

 * **Dual submissions.** As a rule, submissions to ARR are not supposed to be under review anywhere else (unless specific exceptions are made due to notification date overlaps).
 This check is done by ARR, but if we missed it, and you happen to have seen the same paper in a concurrent review cycle elsewhere — please let us know.
 * **Extremely similar submissions.** Some authors send us submissions that significantly overlap in content.
 ARR checks for that, and it is not very likely that two such papers get assigned to the same reviewer.
 Still, if you see such papers — please let us know.

+If you see something that you suspect to be a violation of publication ethics policy (e.g. plagiarism, violation of rules on generative AI, near-duplicate submissions, author misconduct), please alert the AC and SAC and coordinate the filing of [incident report process for the publication ethics committee](/acguidelines#pec) as necessary.

 # ✅ **TASK 3.
 Write a strong review**